Peripheral Arterial Disease (PAD)

 If you recognize peripheral arterial disease symptoms in your lower legs or feet, be sure to contact The Kansas Foot Center for a professional diagnosis, and to receive the appropriate treatment.
 Doing so is essential for reducing your risk of suffering from a serious medical complication, like a stroke or heart attack.

-Your health is of utmost important to us, so give us a call today at (316) 283-4330 for additional information or assistance in scheduling an appointment at any of our three Kansas offices – Newton, Emporia, and Wichita.
+Your health is of utmost important to us, so give us a call today at (316) 283-4330 for additional information or assistance in scheduling an appointment at our Kansas offices – Newton and Wichita.